azuech/ZPac/data/README.md

 When running with the Zeal Native Emulator, use the `-H` flag pointing to this directory (or copy the file to wherever your `-H` path points).

-This file was generated offline from ROM data through the asset pipeline (decode → scale 1.5× → slice → deduplicate → encode 4bpp).
+This file was generated offline from different game description sources through the asset pipeline (decode → scale 1.5× → slice → deduplicate → encode 4bpp).